LimpidTech/kohana-skins/README.md

 ## Getting started

-Skin views are placed in **application/skins/skin_name** and the skin name is standardly set to 'default'.
-However, this can be changed in the configuration.
+Skin views are placed in **application/skins/skin_name**.
+In a standard installation, the skin name is set to 'default'.
+However, this can - of course - be changed in the configuration.
 It is best practice to only provide skin-specific views within your skin directories, as the system will cascade if files don't exist.

 For instance, if a user that prefers a skin called 'simple' was to visit a controller that loads the *index* view - the view will be searched for with the following paths: